sbslee/notes/Bash/Bash.md

 ' example.csv
 ```

-To display all the variables:
+To list all environment variables:

 ```
-set
+$ set
 ```

 To list all currently running processes: